-For those in capital cities and major centres, there’s three different technologies now being used to roll out the NBN – and which one you’re getting will depend on where you live.
+For those in capital cities and major centres, there’s four different technologies now being used to roll out the NBN – and which one you’re getting will depend on where you live.
 Each method connects to the exact same network, but what it can do for you in terms of speed will vary depending on which you have.
 All of these methods are able to provide speeds that outdo an ADSL connection, regardless of how far from a phone exchange you live.
-The three options are:
+The four options are:

 Fibre to the Premises (FTTP)

 The original technology planned for the entire NBN rollout, this runs optical fibre cable down the street and into every home and business.
 Fibre has huge advantages – it’s incredibly fast, it works over long distances, it’s immune to the weather and it lasts for decades.
 This is the most expensive method, though, in terms of installation, as it requires techs to do works on your property to get the fibre cable inside.
 These days, FTTP is only being rolled out for brand new housing estates and apartment buildings.